Mohammad-Vahed/CNV_Analysis_Pipeline/README.md

 chromosome: Chromosome name

-start: Start position of the CNV
+'start': Start position of the CNV

-end: End position of the CNV
+'end': End position of the CNV

-size: Size of the CNV
+'size': Size of the CNV

-pvalue: P-value of the CNV
+'pvalue': P-value of the CNV

-cnv_id: Unique identifier for the CNV
+'cnv_id': Unique identifier for the CNV Pipeline Details

-Pipeline Details
-Script: scripts/cnv_pipeline.py
+'Script': scripts/cnv_pipeline.py

 This script performs the following steps: